 Isla Baru: The most famous Rosario island.
 There is a fabulous beach, but it’s always crowded.
 The easiest way to get there is to take a shuttle from Cartagena.

-Day trips: Many beach tours sell in Cartagena aren’t great.
+Day trips: Many beach tours sold in Cartagena aren’t great.
 I would recommend this one if you don’t have time to spend 1 or 2 nights on the Cartagena islands.

 Isla Cholon: It’s a famous party place on the weekend that you can only reach by boat.